API Keys

 Guest Lifecycle

 When a guest user is deleted, all their space connections are automatically removed to ensure security.
-This means:
+This means:- The guest loses access to all previously connected spaces

 - They cannot regain access to these spaces without being explicitly re-invited